You don’t have to be Christian or particularly religious to know something is wrong with the world.

 Idolatry is a subtle and stealthy disease of the heart that God hates, not because of what it does to Him, but because of what it does to us.

-Idolatry keeps us from knowing God, serving God, and loving God, which are the keys to abundant and eternal life.
+Idolatry keeps us from knowing, serving, and loving God, which are the keys to abundant and eternal life.

 The temptation to worship something or someone other than God always holds out the false promise of an exchange.

-In exchange for your devotion and affection, you are promised happiness, security, popularity, acceptance, promotion, and success, but the promise also comes with a price, which is never worth the promise.
+You are promised happiness, security, popularity, acceptance, promotion, and success in exchange for your devotion and affection.
+Still, the promise also comes with a price, which is never worth the promise.

 Now, because we tend to “serve what we worship”, the third aspect of sin is: